Howdy Harold, thanks for your question.

 The actual “book time” for your vehicle is 2.6 hours BUT as part of the tune up many shops will clean the fuel injector throttle body or some other top engine cleaning service to bring the labor time up…and make the job profitable.

 Kinda like going to your doctor.
-He thinks you have the flu, but might sell you a strep test just to make sure it is nothing else, and you are worried you MIGHT have strep that you want to take the test.
+He thinks you have the flu, but might sell you a strep test just to make sure it is nothing else, and if you are worried you MIGHT have strep that you want to take the test.